 Overfilling the brake fluid reservoir can result in spilling brake fluid on hot engine parts and the brake fluid catching fire.

-Use only brake fluid that has been in a tightly closed container to avoid contamination from foreign matter.
-Do not allow petroleum base fluid to contaminate the brake fluid as seal damage will result.
+Use only brake fluid that has been in a tightly closed container to avoid contamination from foreign matter or moisture.

+Do not allow a petroleum-base fluid to contaminate the brake fluid.
+Seal damage may result.